artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 This pane also provides the option for adding tags.
 Files can be selected by checking the checkbox next to their filename, creating a tag name, and clicking “Add tag to selected files.”
 Tags can be removed from files by clicking the “-“ next to the tag name.

-Clicking on the name of the file opens a preview in the Analysis pane.

 .. figure:: images/analysis_file_list.*
    :align: center
    :figwidth: 80%